Table of Contents

 ndOffice Activity Center

 The Activity Center helps you keep track of all your activity in ndOffice, across all applications.
-The Activity Center pops up from the Windows tray when you click the ndOffice icon.
+The Activity Center pops up from the Windows notification area when you select the ndOffice icon.

 For more information, see: